Sequoia Troy

 Many clients come to therapy because they are used to holding everything together on the outside while feeling overwhelmed on the inside.

-In addition, I enjoy working with neurodivergent teens and adults.
-Some people grow up masking, feeling misunderstood, or trying to fit into spaces that were not built with their needs in mind.
+Some clients grow up masking, feeling misunderstood, or trying to fit into spaces that were not built with their needs in mind.

-Together, we may focus on self-acceptance, emotional regulation, self-trust, and tools that feel realistic for your life.
+Together, we may focus on self-acceptance, emotional regulation, self-trust, and tools that feel realistic for everyday life.

 You do not have to have everything figured out before starting therapy.
 We can begin wherever you are.